-In helping to form this opinion, the AMBERS Board has considered the outputs of Internal Audit activity undertaken by PricewaterhouseCoopers (PwC) LLP and the results of an in-house review of the Compliance function undertaken by AM Best's governance team.
+In helping to form this opinion, the results of an in-house review of the Compliance function undertaken by AM Best's Governance team were considered.
+Furthermore, the AMBERS Board commissioned a targeted internal audit review on Regulatory Reporting.
 Neither internal audit reviews found any areas of material concern.